IvayloShopov33/C-Sharp-Web-Developer-Path/C# Web/ASP.NET Fundamentals - September 2024/MyWebServer/ReadMe.md

 38. Add advanced view engine features - conditionals statements and loops
 39. Introduce user information during view rendering

-This project is inspired by Ivaylo Kenov.
-Here is the link of his repository: https://github.com/ivaylokenov/CSharp-Web-Server
+This project is inspired by **Ivaylo Kenov**.
+Here is the **link** of his repository: https://github.com/ivaylokenov/CSharp-Web-Server